svenevs/ci_exec/docs/source/demos.rst

 ..
 ..
 It was kind of a happy accident, but it is quite nice :D

+*More demos, particularly related to building C++, will be added when possible.*

 .. currentmodule:: demos

 .. dlistsummary::